balena-io/docs/pages/runtime.md

 file system.
 This folder is guaranteed to be maintained across updates and thus files contained in it can act as persistent storage.

+Note that this folder is __not__ mounted when your project is building on our build server, and is only created once your project is deployed to your actual devices.

+Additionally, the `/data` folder is created per-device and it not kept in sync between devices, so ensure your application takes this into account.

 [env_vars]:http://en.wikipedia.org/wiki/Environment_variable